theOGognf/finagg/docs/walkthroughs.rst

 are converted to percent changes while economic data series whose scales are consistent over time (e.g., unemployment rate) are normalized to be zero mean and unit variance.
-The normalized economic data series can also have a similar workflow to the above using :attr:`~finagg.fred.feat.refined.Economic.normalized`.
+The normalized economic data series can also have a similar workflow to the above using :attr:`finagg.fred.feat.Economic.normalized`.

 >>> finagg.fred.feat.economic.normalized.install()
 >>> finagg.fred.economic.normalized.from_refined()["FEDFUNDS"].head(5)  # doctest: +NORMALIZE_WHITESPACE